mpraeger/go-rofi-pinboard/README.md

 Programme to search and open bookmarks from a given Pinboard account.

 ## Installation
-Place `go-rofi-pinboard`.
+Place `go-rofi-pinboard` somewhere in your PATH.
 Afterwards execute `go-rofi-pinboard setup` to store your Pinboard API token.